datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

 </Alert>

-## Ambassador Consul Connector and encrypted connections
+## Using Consul for authorization and encryption

-$productName$ can also use certificates stored in Consul to originate TLS-encrypted connections from $productName$ to the Consul service mesh.
-This requires the use of the Ambassador *Consul Connector*.
+In this part of the guide, you'll install a different version of the demo application that now uses Consul's *Connect* feature to authorize its incoming connections using mTLS, and install *Ambassador Consul Connector* to enable $productName$ to authenticate to such services.

 The following steps assume you've already set up Consul for service discovery, as detailed above.

-1. The Ambassador Consul Connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes secret for
+1. The Ambassador Consul Connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes `Secret` for
    $productName$ to use.
 Deploy the Ambassador Consul Connector with `kubectl`: